burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Container should be a built-in array

 # Technical Differences between C and C++
-Many times in the past, people aware of C/C++ talked that C++ and C are different.
+Many times in the past, people aware about both C and C++ talked that C++ and C are different.
 Let's take a look at what it means concretely.
 All differences are pretty subtle, but there are plenty of them.
 The text below covers the difference between C99 and classical C++03.

 ----